IBM/event-automation/_es_11.2/02-installing/06-installing.md

    oc new-project <project_name> --description="<description>" --display-name="<display_name>"
    ```

-   where `description` and `display-name` are optional flags to set a description and custom descriptive name for your project.
+   Where `description` and `display-name` are optional flags to set a description and custom descriptive name for your project.
 3. Ensure you are using the project you created by selecting it as follows:

    ```shell
    oc project <new-project-name>
    ```

    The following message is displayed if successful:

    ```shell
    Now using project "<new-project-name>" on server "https://<OpenShift-host>:6443".
    ```